Bio-equivalent drugs. biosimilars

 The use of Remsima and Inflectra as bio-equivalent drugs for Remicade increased sharply in Norway after its introduction in February 2014 and already as of 2015 accounted for 75% of the market.
 In Denmark, the corresponding figure was 94%, but in Sweden only 6,7% (as of September 2015 according to Today's Medicine)

 A Norwegian medical study (NOR-SWITCH)

-To investigate whether switching to bio-similar drugs is uncomplicated, a separate study ("The NOR-Swich study“).
+In order to investigate whether switching to biosimilar drugs is uncomplicated, a separate study has been carried out («The NOR-Swich study«).
 The leader of the study was Professor Tore Kvien at Diakonhjemmet's hospital in Oslo.
 The study is of great interest nationally and internationally, and funds were allocated from the state budget for the implementation.
 The results were presented in 2016 and showed that the effect and adverse event of bio-similar infliximab (Remsima, Inflektra) was comparable to the original composision (Remicade).
 Replacement from the original preparation to bio-equivalent drug is therefore considered safe.